tylertitsworth/5th-age-srd/Classes/Psion.md

 Full Recovery

-**Effect:** You and each of your nearby allies each heal hit points equal to 1d6 x the number of recoveries that character has expended this day.
+**Effect:** You and each of your nearby allies each heal hit points equal to 1d6 x the number of recoveries that character has expended this full recovery.
 (And no, free recoveries don't count; this affinity only counts the resources you've expended.)

 | Higher Level | Effect |
 | --- | --- |